tcpalmer/nina-scheduler/target-management/projects.md

 ### Mosaic Panel Import
 If you used the NINA Framing Assistant to create mosaic panels for a target, you can import them all as new Targets under the project.
 First, configure your panels in the Framing Assistant.
 Then return to the plugin management UI and view the desired project and click the Mosaic Import icon to begin.
 If the icon isn't enabled, you may have to select something else in the navigation tree and then return to the project.

+When you import mosaic panels into a project, the Mosaic Project flag is automatically set to true.

 ### Project Properties

 |Property|Type|Description|